SunilSinghTarkar/RouteReady/README.md

-# Online-Cab-Booking-Application (Route Ready)
+# Online-Cab-Booking-Application (RouteReady)
 This application allows customers to view and book available cabs for their desired locations, and it provides administrators with tools to manage cabs, drivers, and bookings.

 ### Project Details

-- Project Name: BeautyBliss
+- Project Name: RouteReady
 - Project URL:
 - GitHub Repository: [https://github.com/SunilSinghTarkar/potent-voyage-8716](https://github.com/SunilSinghTarkar/potent-voyage-8716)